 Write your paper in 2 weeks

-In this series of 5 live webinars, Prof. Amanda Salis will walk you through a step-by-step process designed to help you write your research paper in 2 weeks.
+In this series of 5 live Zooms, Prof. Amanda Salis will walk you through a step-by-step process designed to help you write your research paper in 2 weeks.

-This webinar will show you how to prepare and present your research data so that editors, reviewers, and other readers will be able to see their relevance and importance.
+This Zoom will show you how to prepare and present your research data so that editors, reviewers, and other readers will be able to see their relevance and importance.

 First, you will be invited to follow a process to help you define, write and refine the ‘take-home message’ of your paper, based on your research data.

 Next, you will be shown principles for presenting your paper’s display items (e.g., figures and tables) so that they are self-explanatory, clearly illustrating your paper’s take-home message.

 In this webinar you will also learn what tense is most appropriate to use when writing the Results section for the particular paper you’re working on (past or present tense – it can vary depending on the strength of your data).

 Finally, we will cover the 3 elements that must be included in the text of your Results section, based on linguistic research into published research papers.